mdavidson9/docs.balsamiq.com/content/jira/Cloud/admin-guide-cloud.md

 {{% alert info %}}**Using JIRA Server?** If you are hosting JIRA behind the firewall, please see [this article](/jira/server/mockups2/admin-guide/) instead.{{% /alert %}}

-Usage instructions for the plugin are in the [Balsamiq Mockups 3 for JIRA Cloud User Guide](../user-guide-cloud/).
+Usage instructions for the plugin are in the [Balsamiq Mockups 3 for JIRA Introduction](../intro/).

 * * *